tbobm/tbobm-blog/content/posts/db-bootstrapping/index.md

 **Scalability**: the same process can be used across local, staging, and production environments.

 In the next section, we’ll get hands-on with AtlasGO, defining an initial schema and managing database migrations efficiently.

-### embrace schema as code

-- initial schema declaration
-  - describe: you can either build it from scratch or by introspection on an existing database
-    - add snippet
-    - add minimal schema with 2 tables: papers (title, id) and mentions (ref to paper, id, document)
-  - hint: introspection is great way to switch from an ORM based database management
-- adding migrations
-  - simple example on how to add something to our table
-- additional: shout-out to chartdb.io for diagram viz (include todo to add viz picture)

 ### Embrace schema as code